Marcy Curran created this zodiacal light video for you. We hope you enjoy it!

 Most visible around the equinoxes

 Maybe you’ve seen the zodiacal light in the sky already and not realized it.
 Maybe you glimpsed it while driving on a highway or country road.
 Suppose you’re driving toward the east – in the dark hour before dawn – in late summer or early autumn.
-You might see what you think is the light of a nearby town, just over the horizon.
-But it might not be a town.
-It might be the zodiacal light.
+You might see the zodiacal light extending up before you in the east.

 The zodiacal light is most visible around the equinoxes.
 That’s because the light follows the ecliptic, or pathway of the sun, moon and planets.
 And the ecliptic makes its most extreme angles with the horizon around the equinoxes.
 It makes its steepest angle on spring evenings (autumn mornings).
 It makes its narrowest angle on autumn evenings (spring mornings).